jimmyjamesarnold/annoPipeline/README.md

 # annoPipeline - an API-enabled gene annotation pipeline

-annoPipeline uses APIs from [mygene.info](http://mygene.info/) and [Entrez esummary](https://dataguide.nlm.nih.gov/eutilities/utilities.html#esummary) to annotate a user-provided list of gene symbols.
+***annoPipeline*** uses APIs from [mygene.info](http://mygene.info/) and [Entrez esummary](https://dataguide.nlm.nih.gov/eutilities/utilities.html#esummary) to annotate a user-provided list of gene symbols.

 Generates a pandas DataFrame with gene symbol, gene name, EntrezID, and bibliographic info for up to 5 pubmed publications where a functional reference was provided (more about functional references at [GeneRIF](https://www.ncbi.nlm.nih.gov/gene/about-generif)).

-You might find it useful for tasks identifying relevant publications for a given function, analyzing publications trends for genes belonging to a common pathway, or identifying influential PIs for a given gene network.
+Designed to be useful for tasks such as:
+* identifying relevant publications for a given function
+* analyzing publications trends for genes belonging to a common pathway
+* identifying influential PIs for a given gene network.

+## Reqirements:

+Written for use with Python 3.7, not tested on other versions.
+*annoPipeline* requires:
+- numpy >= 1.16.2
+- pandas >= 0.24.2
+- Biopython >= 1.73
+- openpyxl >= 2.6.1
+- requests >= 2.21.0

 ## To Install:
 ```